ObjectIsAdvantag/sparkguest/README.md

     ```

 Note that the issued token also has a JWT format.
-If you decode it, you'll discover its structure:
+If you decode it, you'll discover its structure.
+Go to https://jwt.io, or simply type: `sparkjwt verify --jwt <token>`

 **Decoded Header Section**